AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 <u>Expected results</u>:

-The out-of-stock configurable products should not be visible on the storefront.
+The out-of-stock configurable products are not visible on the storefront.

 <u>Actual results</u>: